 |UMP Plus: Puget Sound High Value Network||View (PDF)||View (PDF)|

 Prescription drug coverage

 UMP Classic is the only plan that has a separate prescription drug deductible.
-However, it only applies to drugs in the higher, more expensive tiers (tier 2 and 3), so you don’t have to pay the deductible if you only use prescription drugs from lower tiers, which include most generic and low-cost drugs.
+However, it only applies to Tier 2 prescription drugs, so you don’t have to pay the deductible if you use prescription drugs from any other tier, which includes most generic and low-cost drugs.

 For all the plans, you pay coinsurance for prescriptions.
 The amount you pay increases as you move up the tiers from the least expensive, generic drugs, to the more expensive, specialty drugs.
 The one exception is the CDHP plan, which charges the same coinsurance for all tiers of drugs.

 You can find complete details about prescription drug coverage by reviewing the plan’s Certificate of Coverage.

 Vision benefits are part of your medical plan.
 Providers can be found in the provider directory, or by contacting the medical plan.

 You don’t have to submit a claim when you visit a provider who is part of your plan’s network.
 You may have to submit a claim if you receive services for a provider that is outside your network or if you have other insurance where your UMP coverage is secondary.
 If you need to submit a claim, contact UMP.